-BRIGHTON DIGITAL FESTIVAL 2014
+BRIGHTON DIGITAL FESTIVAL, 2014

-A MONTH-LONG CELEBRATION OF DIGITAL CULTURE
+A CELEBRATION OF DIGITAL ARTS AND CULTURE

 Brighton Digital Festival is a community-driven grassroots festival celebrating digital arts and culture.
 Held throughout September in Brighton, BDF supports an expansive and diverse programme, independently organised by a diverse range of designers, tech companies, community groups, arts organisations and individuals who are passionate about Brighton’s digital culture.

-Lighthouse’s programme for Brighton Digital Festival 2014 is centred around two major events; Newstweek – Fact Fixing Bureau, a new exhibition by Julian Oliver and Danja Vasiliev; and Improving Reality, a one-day conference that brings together an international community of artists, thinkers and makers to share and experience groundbreaking art and ideas of the present.
+Lighthouse’s programme for Brighton Digital Festival 2014 centred around two major events; Newstweek – Fact Fixing Bureau, a new exhibition by Julian Oliver and Danja Vasiliev; and Improving Reality, a one-day conference that brings together an international community of artists, thinkers and makers to share and experience groundbreaking art and ideas of the present.